 Blogs with comments

-An example is one of my favorite blogs about Software (Cloud) Platforms that has a small, but very engaged community comment/discuss a topic that could be very relevant for what your startup does.
+An example is one of my favorite blogs about Software (Cloud) Platforms that have a small, but very engaged community comment/discuss a topic that could be very relevant for what your startup does.
 Platforms like Disqus and IntenseDebate offer great opportunities for "User Generated Content" and search rankings relevant to your solutions.

 Don't focus on LinkedIn followers, but engage with the specific groups of people that fit your ideal customer persona best.